Teaching and Learning Staff at Frist

 Ellen Rosensweig, Assistant to the Director of McGraw

-Ellen offers collaborative and independent support for the Director and professional staff through details related to programming, publicity and marketing the services of the Center (communication and circulation of materials), web support, generation of graphics materials for publicity and programming, database management, library database and inventory management, and general office support.
-She has been at Princeton University since 1992, first in the President's Office, then the Provost's Office, and now in the McGraw Center for Teaching and Learning.
-In addition to her administrative responsibilities, she has served on the Standing Committee on the Status of Women, the United Way Steering Committee (Kick-off Events Chairperson), and as a mediator for the Ombuds Office.
+Ellen supports the Director and professional staff with their work in the areas of programming, web maintenance, publicity, and database management; she also provides general office support.
+Ellen has been at Princeton University since 1992, in the President's Office, the Provost's Office, and now in the McGraw Center for Teaching and Learning.
+In addition to her administrative responsibilities, she has served on the Standing Committee on the Status of Women, the United Way Steering Committee, and as a mediator for the Ombuds Office.

 Margaret "Margo" Orlando, Program Administrator, Mid-Career Fellowship Program